opensearch-project/documentation-website/_automating-configurations/api/search-workflow-state.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/flow-framework/issues/475).
 {: .warning}

-You can search for resources created by workflows using a query matching a field.
+You can search for resources created by workflows by matching a query to a field.
 The fields you can search correspond to those returned by the [Get Workflow Status API]({{site.url}}{{site.baseurl}}/automating-configurations/api/get-workflow-status/).

 ## Path and HTTP methods